KendiLorna/Hospital-Data-Analysis/README.md

 ````
 RENAME TABLE `medical procedure` TO medical_procedure;
 ````
-- Found and replaced 22 unnamed items with NULL on the billing table to exclude them from the analysis.
+- Found and dropped 22 unclassified items on the billing table to exclude them from the analysis.

 ````
 SELECT *